wschpero/statapush/README.md

 ###Installation (Stata 12.1+)

-Download the files above.
-Run the code below via the Stata command line, inserting the directory where you saved the files (e.g., your downloads folder):
+Download and unarchive the [zip file](https://github.com/wschpero/statapush/blob/master/statapush.zip?raw=true) above.
+Run the code below via the Stata command line, inserting the directory where you saved the files:

 	net install statapush, from(<LOCAL PATH TO FILES>) replace